OpenBankingUK/OBL-ModelBank-Integration/README.md

 ## Mobile Application

-At the moment Ozone Authenticator Mobile App do not support Model Bank v4.0.
+At the moment Ozone Authenticator Mobile App does not support Model Bank v4.0.
 Support will be added in further Model Bank releases.
 For support for v3.1.11, please see [Model Bank v3.1.11 documentation](https://github.com/OpenBankingUK/OBL-ModelBank-Integration/tree/v3.1.11).